-If you need to miss a class, please let me know at least 24 hours in advance.
+If you need to miss a class, please let me and the course teaching assistants know at least 24 hours in advance-by 3:30PM on Tuesday.
 The more notice there is, the more easily I can plan to ensure that the learning experience of other students is uninterrupted.